 Commence CPR at any time if person is unresponsive and not breathing normally.

 If uncertain whether it is asthma or anaphylaxis, give adrenaline autoinjector FIRST, then asthma reliever.

 - Adrenaline is life saving and must be used promptly.
 Withholding or delaying the giving of adrenaline can result in deterioration and death .
 This is why giving the adrenaline autoinjector is the first instruction on the ASCIA Action Plan for Anaphylaxis.
 If cardiopulmonary resuscitation (CPR) is given before this step there is a risk that adrenaline is delayed or not given.

 - In the ambulance oxygen will usually be administered to the patient by paramedics.

 - Medical observation of the patient in hospital for at least 4 hours is recommended after anaphylaxis.

 - Adrenaline autoinjectors available in Australia and New Zealand are EpiPen and Anapen.
-The green labelled versions of EpiPen and Anapen are generally prescribed for children aged 1 to 5 years.
+The Junior versions of EpiPen and Anapen are generally prescribed for children aged 1 to 5 years.

 For further information on anaphylaxis visit www.allergy.org.au - the web site of ASCIA.